 Teamwork is also an important aspect of nearly every corporate transactions.
 The corporate attorney needs to work with various teams of professionals who share a common goal.
-Therefore the people and interpersonal management skill need to be top notched.
+Therefore the people and interpersonal management skill need to be top-notched.

-An excellent corporate lawyer thrives on problems, ambitious and chases his aim relentlessly.
+An excellent corporate lawyer thrives on problems, is ambitious and chases his aim relentlessly.
 If you need to make big bucks than corporate law is for you.
 However, if you study to commit to this field of law, it is obvious that the field is competitive and you have to give insane hours under immense pressure.

 The law of business organization normally derives from the common law of England.
 It has evolved particularly in the 20th century.
-In common law countries these days, the known commonly addressed forms are
+In common law countries these days, the known commonly addressed forms are: